-Luxury Design & Craftsmanship Summit – Highlights – It has been almost a week since the end of the Luxury Design and Craftsmanship Summit.
+Luxury Design & Craftsmanship Summit – Highlights – It has been a while since the end of the Luxury Design and Craftsmanship Summit.
 The event was hosted in Oporto and organized by Covet Group which gathered in Gondomar some of the top companies in the design industry.
 Today we will talk about this events’s highlights.

-The Opening Session was conducted by Amandio Pereira, CEO of the Covet Group.
-His opening words reinforced the importance of Craftsmanship to the Covet Group, to Portugal and to the Furniture Industry.
-The first day ended with the First Panel of the Summit named “The value of Craftsmanship For the luxury World”.
-This panel had the contribution of Amandio Pereira, CEO of the Covet Group; Nicole Segundo, Representative/ Network Developer to Portugal for the Michaelangelo Foundation; Fátima Santos, General Secretary of the AORP; Luis Onofre, entrepreneur, shoemaker and CEO of the Luis Onofre brand; and Antonio Moura, business developer.
+The Opening Session was conducted by Amândio Pereira, CEO of the Covet Group.
+His opening words reinforced the importance of Craftsmanship to the Covet Group, to Portugal and to the Design Industry.
+The first day ended with the First Panel of the Summit named “The Value of Craftsmanship for The Luxury World”.
+This panel was moderated by Amândio Pereira, CEO of the Covet Group; Nicole Segundo, Representative and Network Developer to Portugal for the Michelangelo Foundation; Fátima Santos, General Secretary of the AORP; Luis Onofre, entrepreneur, shoemaker and CEO of the Luis Onofre brand; and António Moura, business developer.

 The 2nd Panel of the Event opened the Day 2 of the event.
 Named “Design as a Driving Force of Local Craftsmanship“, this panel focused on the evolution of design and interior design, which started to be as mere branches of architecture, an industry that was always understood as the major art.
 If the interior design segment was considered a component of architecture, the design of clothing, furniture, jewelry and other common artifacts were also left mostly to tradition or artisans specializing in handmade products.
-The Panel had the contribution of Fernando Caetano (Moderator), director of Open Media; João Branco e Luis Sanchéz, fashion designers and CEO’s of the Storytailors Fashion Studio; Toni Grilo, product designer of Topázio; Alda Tomás, designer of Vista Alegre; Serena Confalonieri, designer; Francesca Merciari, artisan.
+The Panel had the moderation of Fernando Caetano, director of Open Media, and the speakers were João Branco e Luis Sanchéz, fashion designers and CEO’s of the Storytailors Fashion Studio; Toni Grilo, product designer; Alda Tomás, designer of Vista Alegre; Serena Confalonieri, designer and Francesca Merciari, artisan.